By Alec Lunney

-Peter Alexander (“Alec”) Lunney (1896-1953) was the son of Hugh Andrew Lunney and Margaret Amelia Hourigan, and a descendant of (my 3x great-grandparents) James Moran and Margaret Jamieson, and also of Mary Lahey (sister of my 3x great-grandfather James Lahey).
-His ancestral chart can be found here.
-His “A Collection of Family and Ottawa Area Information” was recorded at Pakenham on 8 August 1946, and included the following account of James and Margaret:
+Peter Alexander (“Alec”) Lunney (1896-1953) was the son of Hugh Andrew Lunney and Margaret Amelia Hourigan, and a descendant of James Moran and Margaret Jamieson, and also of Mary Lahey.
+His “A Collection of Family and Ottawa Area Information” was recorded at Pakenham on 8 August 1946.

 On my mother’s side of the house were the Hourigan and Moran families of Huntley and March townships.
 My mother’s paternal grandparents settled in March township.
 Her father Thomas Hourigan was born in 1824 in Canada.
 He married my grandmother Julia Moran, they had in addition to my mother, three other children, James who died as a youth of 18 in the year of the Great Fire of 1870, Mary Anne, who died in 1877 at the age of 26 years and Thomas who died in 1899 at the age of forty years.
 All of these three were unmarried.